SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Features.md

 ## Stateful Conversation Memory

-WilmerAI features a three-part memory system to provide long-term, stateful context for conversations.
+WilmerAI features a four-part memory system to provide long-term, stateful context for conversations.
 This system is designed for performance by separating the slow process of writing memories from the fast process of reading them.

-The three components are:
+The four components are:

 1. **Long-Term Memory File**: Chronological, summarized chunks of the conversation.
 2. **Rolling Chat Summary**: A single, continuously updated high-level summary of the entire discussion.
-3. **Searchable Vector Memory**: A vector database containing structured memory objects (title, summary, entities) for efficient semantic search (RAG).
+3. **Searchable Vector Memory**: A database containing structured memory objects (title, summary, entities), searched by full-text keyword matching (SQLite FTS5 with BM25 ranking) by default, with optional embedding-based semantic or hybrid search via the `searchMode` setting on `VectorMemorySearch`.
+4. **State Document**: A single, continuously updated markdown snapshot of what is currently true in the conversation (a user profile, roleplay world state, etc.), maintained by the vector memory pipeline when `useStateDocument` is enabled in the discussion's memory settings.

 Memory "writer" nodes like **`QualityMemory`** run in the background to create and update memories, while fast "reader" nodes like **`VectorMemorySearch`** or **`GetCurrentSummaryFromFile`** retrieve context to be used in a prompt.

-* **Key Nodes**: `QualityMemory` (writer), `VectorMemorySearch` (reader), `GetCurrentSummaryFromFile` (reader), `RecentMemorySummarizerTool` (reader)
+* **Key Nodes**: `QualityMemory` (writer), `VectorMemorySearch` (reader), `GetCurrentSummaryFromFile` (reader), `RecentMemorySummarizerTool` (reader), `GetCurrentStateDocument` (reader)
 * **Detailed Documentation**:
     * `Feature Guide: WilmerAI's Memory System`
     * `WilmerAI Workflow Memory Node Catalog`